 During the outreach events, some attendees expressed concern for the lack of enforcement of traffic laws.
 Enforcement activities typically include ways to monitor and maintain the appropriate behaviors of road users (motorists, bicyclists, pedestrians, and transit users).
-These activities usually include law enforcement participation, task forces, and partnerships with organizations dedicated to improving safety.
+These activities usually include law enforcement participation, task partnerships with organizations and forces. dedicated to improving safety.
 Safety campaigns and initiatives in West Virginia include "Click It or Ticket", "Target Red" (raising awareness of the dangers of red light and stop sign violations), "Drive Sober or Get Pulled Over", and "Over the Limit, Under Arrest".
 In Ohio, the campaigns include "Click It or Ticket", "Drive Sober or Get Pulled Over", and "Ride SMART/Share the Road".
+Kentucky has several campaigns including "Drive Sober or Get Pulled Over", "One Call Could Wreck it All", and "Click It or Ticket".
 The MPO can partner with state agencies and local governments to support enforcement programs in the planning area.